- About Us

 Patients who are diagnosed with mesothelioma are often given 4-18 months of life expectancy after the diagnosis.

 In 2020, 696 people died from mesothelioma in Australia.
 That same year, another 642 people were diagnosed with the same disease.
-And the average age of the said patients is 75.
+The average age of the said patients is 75.

 Asbestosis, on the other hand, has a latency period of 20-30 years while asbestos lung cancer has 15-35 years.